 People are monitored closely for signs of infection or a perforation.
 People whose condition does not improve in 24 to 48 hours need immediate surgery to remove all or most of the large intestine.

 To prevent symptoms from reappearing (that is, to maintain remission), people continue to take mesalamine by mouth or as an enema indefinitely because stopping this maintenance regimen often allows the disease to return (called relapse).
 Studies suggest that a combination of oral and rectal mesalamine treatment is significantly more effective than either treatment alone.

-People who cannot stop taking corticosteroids are given immunomodulating drugs (azathioprine or mercaptopurine), TNF inhibitors (infliximab, adalimumab, or golimumab), tofacitinib, vedolizumab, ustekinumab, or a combination of immunomodulating drugs and TNF inhibitors.
+People who cannot stop taking corticosteroids are given immunomodulating drugs (azathioprine or mercaptopurine), TNF inhibitors (infliximab, adalimumab, or golimumab), tofacitinib, vedolizumab, ustekinumab, or ozanimod or a combination of immunomodulating drugs and TNF inhibitors.

 About 30% of people with extensive ulcerative colitis require surgery.
 Emergency surgery may be necessary for sudden life-threatening attacks with massive bleeding, perforation, or fulminant colitis.

 Sometimes surgery is needed even when there is no emergency reason for surgery.
 These situations include chronic colitis that is disabling or that constantly requires high doses of corticosteroids, cancer, and narrowing of the large intestine or growth retardation in children.